WebOfTrustInfo/rwot5-boston/draft-documents/DID Method Spec Template Definition.md

 ## ABNF Definition

-[section contains an ABNF definition of the NSI]
+<em>[section contains an ABNF definition of the NSI]</em>

 ## Example

-[include at least one example]
+<em>[include at least one example]</em>

 # JSON-LD Context Definition

-[If your method involves storing any state in a DID document for purposes of controlling updates to the DID document, you MUST define a JSON-LD context in this section.]
+<em>[If your method involves storing any state in a DID document for purposes of controlling updates to the DID document, you MUST define a JSON-LD context in this section.]</em>

-The official definition of the btcr JSON-LD context is:
+[[[ The official definition of the btcr JSON-LD context is:
 <pre>
 {   "@context":   {      "Person": "http://xmlns.com/foaf/0.1/Person",      "xsd": "http://www.w3.org/2001/XMLSchema#",      "name": "http://xmlns.com/foaf/0.1/name",      "nickname": "http://xmlns.com/foaf/0.1/nick",      "affiliation": "http://schema.org/affiliation",      "depiction":      {         "@id": "http://xmlns.com/foaf/0.1/depiction",         "@type": "@id"      },      "image":      {         "@id": "http://xmlns.com/foaf/0.1/img",         "@type": "@id"      }

 }
 </pre>

 With minor edits, this is published at [https://example.com/mycontext.jsonld](https://example.com/mycontext.jsonld).
-Changes are expected as this template evolves...
+Changes are expected as this template evolves... ]]]

 # CRUD Operation Definitions

 ## Create (Register)

-[Instructions from the DID spec: ](https://w3c-ccg.github.io/did-spec/#create)The DID method specification must specify how a client creates a DID record—the combination of a DID and its associated DDO—on the target system, including all cryptographic operations necessary to establish proof of ownership.
+<em>[Instructions from the DID spec: ](https://w3c-ccg.github.io/did-spec/#create)The DID method specification must specify how a client creates a DID record—the combination of a DID and its associated DDO—on the target system, including all cryptographic operations necessary to establish proof of ownership.</em>

-To create a DID, you must submit a transaction that looks like this: …
+[[[ To create a DID, you must submit a transaction that looks like this: …

 The transaction must be signed <in the following way>, and must meet these additional requirements: …

-Possible outcomes from the creation operation include: 0 "Success", error 1 “Malformed transaction”, error 2 “Permission denied”...
+Possible outcomes from the creation operation include: 0 "Success", error 1 “Malformed transaction”, error 2 “Permission denied”... ]]]

 ## Read (Resolve)

-[Instructions from the DID Spec:](https://w3c-ccg.github.io/did-spec/#read/verify) The DID method specification must specify how a client uses a DID to request a DDO from the target system, including how the client can verify the authenticity of the response.
+<em>[Instructions from the DID Spec:](https://w3c-ccg.github.io/did-spec/#read/verify) The DID method specification must specify how a client uses a DID to request a DDO from the target system, including how the client can verify the authenticity of the response.

-[This section should define both lookup of a DID document from a DID and how to cryptographically verify the response.]
+[This section should define both lookup of a DID document from a DID and how to cryptographically verify the response.]</em>

-Anyone can read a DID, using the following procedure: …
+[[[ Anyone can read a DID, using the following procedure: …

-Be aware of the following latency issues: … To help manage latency wisely, the response includes a proof of correctness at a given timestamp, which works like this: ...
+Be aware of the following latency issues: … To help manage latency wisely, the response includes a proof of correctness at a given timestamp, which works like this: ... ]]]

 ## Update